 When will my order arrive?
 Harvests are scheduled every Tuesday morning and orders arrive within two days.
 If you place your order after Monday at 8:00PM your order will ship on the next Tuesday, 8 days later.
 We do not ship out orders the week of Thanksgiving or Christmas because there are often shipping delays and packages can spoil in transit.

 Why does it cost more than other spirulina?
 At Oasia Farms, you get what you pay for.
 Every package of spirulina is hand made with the highest quality materials.
-Our packaging is 100% sustainable and all of our fertilizers are food grade quality specifically selected for growing spirulina.
-We only use reverse osmosis filtered water, which is the purest filtration system available.
+Our packaging is 100% sustainable and all of our fertilizers are food or fertilizer grade specifically selected for growing spirulina.
+We also carbon filter all of the water used in our ponds.
 Growing in a rural high desert environment ensures pristine air quality.
 Every input has been carefully selected to produce the highest quality spirulina available.
 Check out our Quality page or try some and see the difference for yourself!

 Is it gluten free?
 Non-GMO?
 All natural?
 Vegan?
 Yes!